Table of Contents

 How do genetic disorders occur?

 Each healthy gene is composed of genetic molecules arranged in a specific pattern on a particular chromosome.
 Genetic disorders take place when the genetic code of a gene is faulty, i.e. the gene undergoes changes or mutations.
+Learning how to treat mthfr gene mutations can be a potential help to avoid it.
 Genetic disorders are defined by the gene affected, by the pattern of inheritance (dominant or recessive) and the type of chromosome it is present or absent on (passed down via X chromosome).

 Genetic Testing and What It Means